Email List Building with 73 Thriving Strategies in 2021

 Post comments to other blogs you follow and share feedback, tips or insights.
-Keep a short link of your website handy.
+Keep a short link to your website handy.
 And that subscription form had better pop when someone visits the website!

 Indeed, leaving a blog comment to posts regarding the industry you’re in, on blogs that think alike is another way to make your email marketing game even stronger.

-By providing those who ask questions with additional insights, stats, or any piece of information that could come in handy, you are engaging into conversation and you can become the expert they turn to for advice.
+By providing those who ask questions with additional insights, stats, or any piece of information that could come in handy, you are engaging in a conversation and you can become the expert they turn to for advice.

 In the long run, as soon as other users appreciate your hard work and contributions, they will come to you so that they can keep up with everything you know.